top of page

 Victoria, British Columbia

-In early March, a company called Skydeck approached Victoria's city council with a wild idea.
-Their spokesman proposed building the world's first all-aluminum observation tower on Victoria's Inner Harbour.
-It would stand 300 feet high from its proposed location on Belleville Street, soaring to more than twice the height of the city's world-famous parliament buildings.
-A pond featuring seals and other marine life would greet tourists as they entered the tower's base, and at its core, an enclosed elevator would transport them upward to two circular decks at the top of the structure.
-The lower deck would house souvenir shops and a small cafe for sipping hot tea or coffee while enjoying the view.
-The upper deck would feature an open-air observation deck, offering a 360-degree view of the city and the surrounding islands, across the Strait of Juan de Fuca to the Olympic Mountains with Mount Baker and Mount Rainier beyond.
-It was a promising and unique attraction that could bring tourists back to the city's doorstep and breathe new life into the Inner Harbour.
+In early March, a company called Skydeck approached Victoria’s city council with a proposal to build the world’s first all-aluminium observation tower in the Inner Harbour.
+Rising 300 feet from its proposed site on Belleville Street, it would stand more than twice the height of the Parliament Buildings.
+At its base, a marine pond with seals and other sea life would greet visitors.
+Inside, an enclosed elevator would carry them upward to two circular decks at the top of the structure.
+The lower level would include a café and souvenir shop, while the upper open-air deck would offer sweeping views of the city and surrounding islands, with Mount Baker and Mount Rainier in the distance, and views across the Strait of Juan de Fuca to the Olympic Mountains.

 "The tower would create a lot of free advertising for the city.
-Think of the photos the tourists would take from the top of the tower and later show their friends." - Skydeck Spokesman
+Think of the photos the tourists would take from the top of the tower and later show their friends." — Skydeck spokesman (1966)

-1966::A Skydeck Tower On the Grounds of Craigdarroch Castle
+1966::A Proposed Skydeck Tower On the Grounds of Craigdarroch Castle

 "1966::A Proposed Skydeck Tower On the Grounds of Craigdarroch Castle"

-Skydeck proponents made a compelling case for the tower, highlighting its potential to boost local tourism and comparing it to the success of the Eiffel Tower in Paris and the new Space Needle in Seattle.
-However, while the city continued to ponder the idea, a local citizen offered an alternative suggestion of his own.
-He believed that the success of any observation tower would depend on its location, and as a neighbour of Craigdarroch Castle, he could think of no better spot for a tower than right beside the castle.
-Victorians called his idea hair-brained, outrageous, tasteless, and nuts!
-Nonetheless, his idea was given some thought when the School Board, a long-term tenant of the castle, announced they would be vacating the premises by the end of the year, leaving the historic structure empty and abandoned.
-Ultimately, however, the idea of building a tower on the Craigdarroch Castle property was rejected by an overwhelming majority and was heard of no more.
+Skydeck proponents argued that the tower would boost local tourism, comparing it to the success of the Eiffel Tower in Paris and the newly built Space Needle in Seattle.
+While the city continued to consider the proposal, a local resident put forward an alternative idea.
+He believed the success of any observation tower would depend on its location and suggested it be built beside Craigdarroch Castle.
+Many Victorians dismissed the idea as hair-brained, outrageous, tasteless, and absurd.
+Nonetheless, it received some consideration when the School Board, a long-term tenant of the castle, announced it would vacate the premises by the end of the year, leaving the building empty.
+Ultimately, the proposal was rejected by an overwhelming majority and was heard of no more.

-"First we restore the castle to its 19th century splendor, then attach a symbol of the 21st century to it." - Victoria Citizen, Neighbour of Craigdarroch Castle
+"First we restore the castle to its 19th century splendor, then attach a symbol of the 21st century to it." — Victoria resident, neighbour of Craigdarroch Castle (1966)

 1966::A New Kind of Tower and a New Proposal for Victoria's Inner Harbour